AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/notes/address_note.md

 ---
-title: Address Note in Aztec.nr
+title: Using Address Note in Aztec.nr
 ---

 Address notes hold one unique property - an `address` in the type `AztecAddress`.

 ## ValueNote

-The AddressNote struct is like this:
+This is the AddressNote struct:

 #include_code address-note-def noir-projects/aztec-nr/address-note/src/address_note.nr rust